 - Delegate tasks if you can– There are many tasks that teachers do in the classroom that could be delegated to students are are finished early, etc. Also, having a parent volunteer come in once a week could help tremendously with tasks that otherwise you might have to complete during your lunch or after school such as making copies, sending notes home to students, etc.

 One of the hardest things a new or veteran teacher learns is how to take time for rest.
 We all know it is valuable, but a million things run through our minds of what we need to do and to plan for during the upcoming day or week.
 As I have learned over the years, setting priorities, limits, and taking needed time for rest is essential to thrive in teaching.
 There will certainly be enough work to complete until June, but taking time for yourself to rest and recharge will give you the energy you and your students need to finish the year strong.

-If you have not already purchased your copy of Teaching for God’s Glory, take a look at my author website to learn more about this 180-day guide for new teachers.
+If you have not already purchased your copy of Teaching for God’s Glory, take a minute to learn more about this 180-day guide for new teachers.
 Pass on the word to others you feel might benefit from this resource as well.
 Have a great week!